Weather :

 Planning a Trip?
 Ask Your Question

-The Rotunda of Galerius, also known as the Rotunda of Saint George, is one of the oldest structures in Thessaloniki and a UNESCO World Heritage Site.
+The Rotunda of Galerius is one of the oldest structures in Thessaloniki and a UNESCO World Heritage Site.
 It is located just north of the intersection of two main axes of the city - Egnatia and Dimitriou Gounari streets - where the Arch of Galerius stands.
-It closely resembles the Pantheon in Rome, with 6-metre-thick walls and a 30-metre-high brick dome with an oculus in the middle.
+A massive circular structure built in 306 AD by Roman Emperor Galerius, it later served as a Christian church and an Ottoman mosque before becoming a museum.

 The Rotunda is believed to have been erected on tetrarch Galerius’ orders in around 306 AD to become his mausoleum, while some other scholars claim it was a temple dedicated to Kabeiroi or Zeus.
 Having stood for nearly twenty-three centuries, the Rotunda has witnessed the rise and fall of empires and religious systems.
 It was converted into a church in the late fourth century, then a mosque during the Ottoman reign, and back into a church after Balkan War.
 It is now a protected historical monument under the Greek Ministry of Culture’s Ephorate of Byzantine Antiquities.